GitauHarrison/notes/joined_table_inheritance.md

-# Working with Multiple Database Tables in Flask
+# Joined Table Inheritance in SQLAlchemy

 Have you ever wondered how you can load users from different tables in a single database?
 Let us say you are building an elearning application.
 The database features tables for a student, a teacher, a parent, and maybe an admin.
 These tables have some few common fields, such as name, email, and password.
 Individually, a student's table may contain fields like age and school.
 The teacher's table may contain the course they will be teaching, and the parent's table may contain the child's name.
 The admin's table may contain the admin's residence.